 Want to know how we win appeals in Georgia criminal cases?
 Watch this video.

 We have successfully represented clients in serious criminal cases across the United States.
-Our firm has offices in Atlanta GA and Brunswick GA, and we frequently travel to other courts across the state to represent people in serious criminal cases.
+Our firm’s office is in Atlanta GA, and we frequently travel to other courts across the state to represent people in serious criminal cases.

 Under O.C.G.A. § 42-1-12, Georgia law requires individuals to register as a sex offender if they have been convicted of a “dangerous sexual offense” or an offense that involved “a victim who is a minor.”
 Depending on when the individual was convicted, these offenses include: